DanaeMtz/TRSXgenerator/buildtrsx/README.md

     The sources node contains:
         - **Source nodes** (zero-many)
     - **Ontology node** (zero-one):
+    The intents and entities defined in the ontology are used to annotate the training data, and thus form the interface between the NLU and the client application.
+The ontology node contains:
+        - **Intents** (zero-one)
+        The intents node contains:
+            - **intent nodes** (zero-many)
+                - **links node** (zero-one)
+                An intent is linked to a set of entities.
+The links node describes the entities that can be used in sample annotations for this intent.
+        - **concepts** (one)
     - dictionary node (zero-one)
     - sample node (zero-many).